BTTAI-Kaggle-AJL-Team13/Equitable-AI-for-Dermatology/README.md

 * [ADD] Model(s) used (e.g., CNN with transfer learning, regression models)
 * [ADD] Feature selection and Hyperparameter tuning strategies
 * [ADD] Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)
+* Applied an 80% train and 20% test split.
+* Trained a baseline CNN on pictures and classifications in the training set.
+Achieved an F1-score of ~0.2 in Kaggle.
+* Fine-tuned a pre-trained CNN model (Resnet and MobileNet) by implementing transfer learning.
+Augmented data from underrepresented skin conditions and increased the number of layers in the model.
+* Achieved an accuracy of ~70% during training on the validation data and an improved F1-score of ~0.59 in Kaggle.

 ## **📈 Results & Key Findings**